-by Christina Zack-Bordeaux 15
+Focusing on APPA's Future: A Profile of William D. Middleton by Christina Zack-Bordeaux 5

 The Library Environment and the Preservation of Library Materials

-by Carolyn L. Harris and Paul N. Banks 21
+by Carolyn L. Harris and Paul N. Banks 1

-Choosing the Form of Construction Contract by Edwin A. Dews 25
+Choosing the Form of Construction Contract by Edwin A. Dews 5

 The Best in Service: Innovations from Award Winning Facilities

-by April Moore 29
+by April Moore2 9

 The Campus Environmental Crisis: Part 3 The Move to Recycle

-by Barbara Ruben 40
+by Barbara Ruben 0

 Departments

-APPA Update Inside APPA The Environment APPA Committees Job Corner 7 8

-Perspective 13
+APPA Update 3

+Inside APPA

+The Environment

+APPA Committees

+Job Corner

+Canada's Universities Address Their CRDM Problem by Dr. Claude Lajeunesse 3

+Resource Management 14

-Resource Management by Stephanie Gretchen 44
+by Stephanie Gretchen

-Data Base Update 46
+Data Base Update4 16

+by Howard Millman 250

+The Bookshelf 18

-The Bookshelf Reviewed in this issue Evaluating Major Components of Two-Year Colleges Quality Circles: A Practical Guide The Right Ball The Leadership Challenge Managing to Keep the Customer Age Discrimination: An Administrator's Guide 48
+Reviewed in this issue

+Evaluating Major Components of Two-Year Colleges

+Quality Circles: A Practical Guide

+The Right Ball

+The Leadership Challenge

+Managing to Keep the Customer

+Age Discrimination: An Administrator's Guide

 Index of Advertisers 52

-Cover photo by Connie Hodge, University of Virginia Biomedical Communications
+Cover photo by Connie Hodge, University of Virginia Biomedical Communications.